Las Vegas Strip

-Publisher’s note: Organization on this page is a bit random and suggestions are most welcome as we make needed updates.
-This page explores what is usually Las Vegas Boulevard’s busiest corridor, the Las Vegas Strip.
+Publisher’s note: This page explores one of the busiest corridors in USA, the Las Vegas Strip, on Las Vegas Boulevard.

-We are taking a new look at the recently-reopened iconic destination.
+We are taking a new look at the recently-reopened iconic destination and resort corredor.
 COVID19 continues.
 Looking for masked visitors.
-Opening in Summer 2021: Resorts World.
-Also, re-opening: Pinball Hall of Fame.
+New in the past year: Resorts World.
+Also the 2021 re-opening of Pinball Hall of Fame.
+See it before it’s gone in 2022: the volcano at the Mirage.

 Google Maps